Hello friends! Haven’t posted anything on here for a while now…not sure if I remember how to do it :D

 Make fresh espresso and mix it with dark rum.

-To fill the doughnuts, make a hole with a small knife in the crease of each one, anywhere around the white line between the fried top and bottom.
+To fill the doughnuts, make an incision (a hole) with a small knife in the crease of each one, anywhere around the white line between the fried top and bottom.
 Pour a tbsp of coffee & rum mixture through that hole in each doughnut.

 Fill a piping bag with your filling and pipe into the doughnut until nicely swollen – 20-50g is the optimum quantity.
 Dust them with cacao powder and that’s it.
 After filling, the doughnuts are best eaten straight away, but will keep fresh in an airtight tin for a day.